-The following list of bodyworkers and birth workers have completed Spinning Babies® Professional Bodywork Education requirements for being listed on our website.
-These practitioners have also completed two Spinning Babies® Workshops.
+The following list of bodyworkers and birth workers have completed Spinning Babies® Professional Bodywork Education requirements for being listed on our website, including two Spinning Babies® Workshops.

 Spinning Babies® Aware Practitioners have been trained in a bodywork protocol intended to allow:

 - Comfort in pregnancy

 - Spontaneous change to a more optimal fetal position, where space is available in the womb

 - Less pain and more ease in labor

 Practitioners on this listing agree not to manipulate the baby’s position (push, turn) by their hands unless they are a doctor or midwife trained in external cephalic version (ECV).

 Spinning Babies® does not assume risk.
 Decide upon a course of care with your practitioner that you find comfortable and safe.